Skip to main content

 • We don't use your account to enrich prospect data or fetch posts

-You can run Extrovert alongside other LinkedIn tools, but be mindful:
+You can run Extrovert alongside other professional-network tools, but be mindful:

-• Respect LinkedIn's daily limits across all tools combined, not per tool
+• Respect the professional network's daily limits across all tools combined, not per tool

 • Don't stack too many tools on the same account at once β€” stack risk goes up fast

-No β€” we're not affiliated with LinkedIn.
+No β€” we're not affiliated with the professional network.
 We're a third-party tool that helps you engage with your network.
 That said:

 • We use the safest connection methods we know how to build